mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 In particular, Fly's metrics would frequently show RAM maxed out when Go and `htop` showed barely any usage.
 It was frustrating to debug because the further I drilled down, the further RAM measurements diverged from the crash behavior I was observing.

-The gamechanging insight came from Andrew Ayer:
+The game-changing insight came from Andrew Ayer:

 {{<tweet user="__agwa" id="1553767839156379649">}}